|

 poetry had become so outlandish a practice that it now resembled an alien idiom with no real

-- SV: At this point, I would like to shift our discussion to your most recent work.
+home, except perhaps for the fantasyland of science fiction).
+SV: At this point, I would like to shift our discussion to your most recent work.
 I

 understand you are currently making plans to convert a poem into genetic sequence?
 As I'm